 If you want to sell your house, should you list it with an agent, or should you sell directly to a real estate investor?
 The best answer is . . . it depends.
 Everyone’s situation is unique, and that’s what determines the best option.
-So let’s look at some of the pros and cons of listing vs. a direct sale to a real estate investor in San Antonio.
+So let’s look at some of the pros and cons of listing vs. a direct sale to a real estate investor in South Texas area.

-Listing vs. a Direct Sale to a Real Estate Investor in San Antonio
+Listing vs. a Direct Sale to a Real Estate Investor in South Texas area

 Listing With an Agent